reinierengelbrecht/github-docs-example/README.md

 Good Cloud Engineers use codeblocks for both Code and Errors that appear in the console.

-> Here is an example of using codeblock for an error that appears in bash.
+> Here is an example of using codeblocks for an error that appears in bash.

 ```bash
 ZeroDivisionError: divided by 0